 Mongar ~ Bird diversity in lowland forests, Thrumsingla National Park

-Mongar is the easternmost and lowest elevation of the districts on your safari and is one of the best places for birding in Asia with its rich, subtropical, broadleaf forests.
+Mongar is the easternmost and lowest elevation of the districts on your trip and is one of the best places for birding in Asia with its rich, subtropical, broadleaf forests.
 Look for blood pheasants and flocks of snow pigeons flying across the valley or foraging in the farmlands.
 Travel through Thrumsingla National Park and a variety of ecological zones between Bumthang and Mongar, stopping for a hike through rhododendron forest at Thrumsingla Pass.
 Search for satyr tragopan and rufous-necked hornbill and other birds that flourish in the lowlands of Bhutan.
 Hishey loves birding in this area so much he built Trogon Villa, so his tour groups would have a comfortable base, from which to explore this wildlife-rich region of Bhutan.
 In addition to abundant bird life, search for capped langurs swinging playfully in the trees.
 A night drive offers us the opportunity to see nocturnal species.

 During your time in the Zhemgang District, along the Zhemgang-Tingtibi Road, you may find many special species, like fire-tailed myzornis, cutia, sultan tit, yellow-cheeked tit, several species of fulvettas and laughingthrushes, golden babbler, rust-fronted barwing, red-headed trogon, beautiful nuthatch, blue-bearded bee-eater, pin-tailed pigeon, white-browed and speckled piculet, and more.
 Spend time watching the endemic golden langur that is common in this region and encounter the black giant squirrel and yellow-throated marten while exploring the mixed broadleaved evergreen forests at elevations from 2,000 to 8,000ft.